Kyoto Japan Travel Guide

 Poets and artists have long found inspiration in Arashiyama’s landscapes, weaving its bamboo, mountains, and river into their works.

 Arashiyama’s landscape mirrors Japan's deep connection to its past and natural surroundings.
-The area’s position means it benefits from fresh air and cooler temperatures compared to Kyoto’s more urban core during warmer months, while still feeling connected to the city.
+The area’s position means it profits from fresh air and cooler temperatures compared to Kyoto’s more urban core during warmer months, while still feeling connected to the city.

 Arashiyama can be gotten to by JR train, Randen tram, and Hankyu train from the heart of Kyoto.